Secret Story (Dutch TV series)

-Secret Story 2011 is a Dutch reality competition television show based on the original French series Secret Story and part of the franchise of the same name.
+Secret Story 2011 is a Dutch reality competition television show based on the French series Secret Story and part of the franchise of the same name.

-Like the original French version, although Secret Story is not a direct adaptation of the Big Brother franchise's format, which was also created in the Netherlands by producer John de Mol Jr. in 1997, the show has a similar concept while including his own game mechanics, and is also produced and owned by Big Brothers production company Endemol Shine Group/Banijay.
-The show started on 13 February 2011 on NET 5.
+Like the original French version, the show is not a direct adaptation of the Big Brother franchise's format, which was also created in the Netherlands by producer John de Mol Jr. in 1997, but has a similar concept while including his own game mechanics, and is also produced and owned by Big Brothers production company Endemol Shine Group/Banijay Entertainment.
+The show started on 13 February 2011 on Net5.
 The host for the Galas is Renate Verbaan and for the Daily Diary is Bart Boonstra.
 The house is the same one used in the Portuguese version, although it has been redecorated for this version.

 There were 15 housemates.
 The show lasted three months like the French and Portuguese versions, concluded on 12 May 2011 for a total of 91 days.